 [3 4 5 2 1] [0 20 40 60 80 100]

 In the above example, the np.histogram() function took the input array and the bin as its parameters.
-And returned the numerical frequency distribution of the data values in the input array taking bins’ values as class intervals.
+As a result, it returned the numerical frequency distribution of the data values in the input array taking bins’ values as class intervals.

 Histogram() v/s Hist() function in Python

 The histogram() function is provided by the Numpy library, whereas the matplotlib library provides the hist().
 The Numpy histogram function is similar to the hist() function of the matplotlib library in terms of their use.
-Both of them are used to get the frequency distribution of data based on class intervals.
+At the same time, both of them are used to get the frequency distribution of data based on class intervals.
 The only difference is that the np histogram gives the numerical representation of the data during the hist() graphical representation.

 Example of hist() function of matplotlib library